Bishoy334/hass-byd-vehicle/README.md

 Configuration is UI-only via Home Assistant config flow.

+> [!TIP]
+> Use an dedicated BYD account for the integration, that way you won't be logged out from the BYD app on your main account - see [here](https://www.youtube.com/watch?v=DRzsjYHjlqQ) for instructions.

+> [!IMPORTANT]
+> If you intend to control the car via the integration (turn on/off A/C, lock the car etc.), it's crucial that you set up an operation/control PIN in the BYD app prior to setting up this integration.

 | Field | Required | Default | Description |
 |---|---|---|---|
 | Username | Yes | — | BYD account username (email/phone). |